suse-edge/edge-image-builder/docs/building-images.md

 # Building Images

 Three things are necessary to build an image using EIB:
-1. A SLE Micro image to use as the base of the created image
+1. A SLE Micro image to use as the base of the created image that matches the architecture of the host machine
 1. A definition file that describes the image to build
 1. A directory that contains the base SLE Micro image to modify, along with any other custom files that will be included in the built image